CyberMage7/ANN-Banking-Analytics/README.md

 ## Usage

 ### Churn Prediction (Classification)
+You can use the classification model in two ways:

-1. Access the web application
+1. **Using the Streamlit App**:
+   - Run `streamlit run app.py`
-2. Enter customer information (demographics, banking details, etc.)
+   - Enter customer information in the interface
-3. Get prediction on whether the customer is likely to churn
+   - Get prediction on whether the customer is likely to churn

+2. **Using the Jupyter Notebook**:
+   - Open `experiments.ipynb` to see the model development process
+   - Open `prediction.ipynb` to make custom predictions

 ### Salary Estimation (Regression)
-The regression model for salary estimation is implemented in `churnRegression.ipynb`.
-To use:
+You can use the regression model in two ways:

+1. **Using the Streamlit App**:
+   - Run `streamlit run app_regression.py`
+   - Enter customer information in the user-friendly interface
+   - Get instant salary predictions with visualizations
+   - View additional context about the prediction

+2. **Using the Jupyter Notebook**:
-1. Open the notebook in Jupyter or VS Code
+   - Open `churnRegression.ipynb` in Jupyter or VS Code
-2. Execute the cells to train the model or load the pre-trained model
+   - Execute the cells to train the model or load the pre-trained model
-3. Input customer data to get salary predictions
+   - Input custom data to get salary predictions

 ### Model Performance
 - **Classification Model**: Evaluated using accuracy and binary cross-entropy